 Habitat mapping results from the May 17, 2015 survey are shown in Figure 5.1-1 and summarized in Table 5.1-1.
 The main channel in the study area is dominated by pool habitat, including a plunge pool immediately downstream of the LGDD, a large mid-channel pool adjacent to the MID hillside discharge, and two smaller pools in the lower portion of the channel.
 There are a total of three small low-gradient riffles with no spawnable substrate in the lower portion of the main channel, along with one glide associated with the tailout of the large pool, and a bedrock outcrop separating the large pool from the plunge pool.
-The estimated average channel width downstream of the large mid-channel pool is approximately 35 feet, while the mid-channel pool was calculated as 134,483 ft2, representing 74 percent of the total area comprising the main channel habitats.
+The estimated average channel width downstream of the large mid-channel pool is approximately 35 feet, while the mid-channel pool width is estimated to be approximately 176 feet.
+Correspondingly, the aerial extent of the mid-channel pool was calculated as 134,483 ft, representing 74 percent of the total area comprising the main channel habitats.
 Depths of the habitats found in the main channel were generally described as being from 1-4 feet, with the mid-channel pool and plunge pool depths estimated as >10 feet.
 More precise depths of pool habitat can be derived from longitudinal channel profiles described in the Topographic Survey Technical Memorandum.

 The tailrace channel includes two riffles, one of which include spawnable substrate, along with one run habitat in the lower portion of the channel (Figure 5.1-1).
 The upper portion of the tailrace channel includes a single pool with turbulent flow from the La Grange powerhouse discharge along with a glide associated with the tailout of this pool.
 Estimated average width of habitats in the tailrace channel is approximately 50 feet.
-The TID sluice gate channel is a high-gradient step-pool that originates at the TID canal (a non-Project feature) and empties into the pool at the upstream portion of the tailrace channel.
+The TID sluice gate channel is a highgradient step-pool that originates at the TID canal (a non-Project feature) and empties into the pool at the upstream portion of the tailrace channel.
 Estimated average width of the sluice gate channel is approximately 30 feet.